John Bittrolff might be the Long Island serial killer.

-From what we know, it seems as though Bittrolff had a close call during the murder of Colleen McNamee.
+From what we know, it seems as though Bittrolff may have a close call during the murder of Colleen McNamee.
 This is because a witness spotted her getting into a small blue car outside of the Blue Dawn Diner in Islandia.

-If he read about this witness report in the newspaper, then it is likely that he spent the next couple of months worrying that investigators were eventually going to connect him to the crime.
+If he was the driver of that vehicle, then it is likely that he spent the next couple of months worrying that investigators were eventually going to connect him to the crime.

 At the time, he wouldn’t have known how much information the police had.

 “Did the witness see a part of my license plate?”
 “Did they catch a glimpse of me?”
 “Do they know the make and model of my car?”

 These are all questions that would have been going through his head at the time.